mnoebels/AC-CFM/README.md

 # AC-CFM
 AC cascading failure model based on MATPOWER for resilience analysis of power networks.

+## Licensing and Citing

+We request that publications derived from the use of AC-CFM explicitly acknowledge that fact by citing the following publication:

+Noebels, M., Preece, R., Panteli, M. "An AC Cascading Failure Model for Resilience Analysis in Power Networks," IEEE Systems Journal (accepted).

 <!-- GETTING STARTED -->
 ## Getting Started